Marie Bonaparte: Early life

 She was born at Saint-Cloud, a town in Hauts-de-Seine, Île-de-France and called Mimi within the family.
 Her maternal grandfather, François Blanc, had left an estimated fortune of FF 88M when he died in 1877.
 However, his widow, born Marie Hensel, left mostly debts for her three children, including Marie's mother Marie-Félix, to pay off upon her death in July 1881.
 Prince Roland protected his wife's fortune by persuading her to renounce that of her late mother before the amount of her debts became known.
 Marie-Felix died of an embolism shortly after Marie's birth, leaving half of her FF 8.4M dowry to her husband and half to her daughter.
 Most was managed in trust during Marie's youth by her father, who had few financial resources of his own.
 Marie lived with her father, a published geographer and botanist, in Paris and on various family country estates where he studied, wrote and lectured, leading an active life in Parisian academic circles and on expeditions abroad, while her daily life was supervised by tutors and servants.
-Afflicted by phobias and hypochondria as a youth, Marie spent much of her time in seclusion, reading literature and writing the personal journals which reveal her inquisitive spirit and early commitment to the scientific method reflected in her father's scholarship.
+Affected by phobias and hypochondria as a youth, Marie spent much of her time in seclusion, reading literature and writing the personal journals which reveal her inquisitive spirit and early commitment to the scientific method reflected in her father's scholarship.